KSardana3/CS-4641/index.md

 ## Methods

-Our first method OPTICS is an unsupervised method similar to DBSCAN that will result in unique clusters of high density.
-This will allow us to take a large random pool of stocks and cluster them.
-Then, we will conduct the Augmented Dickey Fuller Test (ADF) to find the cointegration between each stock in a cluster which will allow us to determine ideal pairs.
-Finally, we will use the LASSO regularized regression method to predict the future spread between a pair which can be used to determine the z-score to trade on.
+Chronologically, our first ML method, PCA will lower the dimensionality of the dataset by lowering the 1259 days of closing prices down to 100 principal components.
+Then, we will use OPTICS, which is an unsupervised method similar to DBSCAN that will result in unique clusters of high density.
+We picked OPTICS over DBSCAN because it can handle clusters of varying density.
+This method will allow us to take a large random pool of stocks and cluster them based on their daily percent change.
+Then, we will conduct the Augmented Dickey Fuller Test (ADF) to find the cointegration between each stock in a cluster which will allow us to determine ideal pairs within each cluster.
+Finally, we conduct both LASSO and Ridge regularized regression methods to predict the future spread between an ideal pair which can be used to determine the z-score to trade on.
+We will compare the results of these two regression methods to determine which one will produce the best results for our pairs trading strategy.

 ## Results